blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Waveguide.md

 A waveguide is used to direct a wave along a specific path.
+But waves emitted from a body falls off as it spreads out
 # Types
 - Acoustic Waveguides
 	- Tin Can Telephone